Explanations and Contradictions For Why More Women Are Not in the C-Suite

 Theories and Explanations

-Researchers have proposed five main theories as reasons for the disparity in the number of women in C-suite positions: Glass Ceiling Phenomenon; Career Pipeline Barrier; Genetic Predisposition; Economic Incompatibility and Family Work Conflict Bias.
+Researchers have proposed five main theories as reasons for the disparity in the number of women in C-suite positions.
+These theories include: Glass Ceiling Phenomenon; Career Pipeline Barrier; Genetic Predisposition; Economic Incompatibility and Family Work Conflict Bias.

 Glass Ceiling Phenomenon